govolution/avepoc/README.md

 - for deepsec 2014
 - for reading more check out the slides
 - and: http://govolution.de/blog/wp-content/uploads/avevasion_pentestmag.pdf
 - update 2017 with PoC for psexec and metasploit
+- example for shellcode binder with msf alphamixed encoder